nikhilrattu/quantium-data-analytics-simulation/README.md

 ## Overview

-The client wanted answers to two business questions:
+The client wanted answers to two business questions-

 1. **Who drives chip sales, and what do they buy?** — so range, pack and promotional effort can be focused where it matters.
 2. **Did a new in-store layout trial actually work?** — measured against comparable stores, isolating the trial's true effect from seasonality and market-wide trends.